maomao0217/academic-pages/index.md

 ## News

+- **[Dec.
+2025]** Our paper on SPAD: Spatial Perception and Action Decoupling Empowered Multi-Agent AI Task Scheduling Framework in Cloud-Edge Computing has been accepted to *ToN*.
 - **[Aug.
 2024]** Our paper on dynamic cloud workflow scheduling using multi-objective evolutionary algorithms and transfer learning has been accepted to *TCC*.
 - **[Jan.
 2024]** Our paper on imitation learning for cloud task scheduling has been accepted to *FGCS*.
 - **[Oct.
 2023]** Our paper on cloud workflow scheduling with preference-based multi-objective evolutionary algorithms has been accepted to *ESWA*.